 We May Not Have To Trade In Our New Canoe After All

 As I mentioned in the discussion on our page for Royal Terns, I managed to flip our new canoe shortly after Nancy got that shot.
 Although I believe that was the first time I’ve ever done that to Nancy, it really damaged her confidence.
 She has been more hesitant about our canoeing adventures ever since.
 She has even been considering trading in our new canoe for another model.
-It might be too early to tell, but that may have all changed after our last trip out of Lake Kissimmee State Park.
+It might be too early to tell, but that may have changed after our last trip at Lake Kissimmee State Park.

 Our New Canoe

 We bought the Kevlar Flex-core Wenonah Escape, a 17½-ft, 53-pound canoe, because our old 75-pound, 17-ft, aluminum Grumman seemed to be getting heavier every time we used it.
-We got that canoe less than six months before our Cedar Key trip and had used it only about eight times.
+We got the new canoe less than six months before our Cedar Key trip and had used it only about eight times.
 But we had already noticed that although our new canoe was faster in calm conditions, without the small keel of the Grumman, it was much more sensitive to weather conditions.
 Especially in a crosswind, the weight distribution of our gear was now critical; too much weight aft and the wind would tend to turn the vessel away from the wind, and having the center of gravity too far forward would turn the canoe into the wind.

-The Cedar Key Trip
+The Fateful Cedar Key Trip

 The wind started to pick up as we headed back to Cedar Key.
-By the time we passed Grassy Key (about 2/3 of the way back), winds were approaching 15 knots and we were in the trough of a chop that was higher than one foot.
-As the wind was picking up, I was spending more and more effort maintaining our course and less force was devoted to making forward progress.
-I was wearing out, so decided that I needed to shift some weight forward.
+By the time we passed Grassy Key (about 2/3 of the way back), winds were approaching 15 knots, and we were in the trough of a chop that was higher than one foot.
+As the wind was picking up, I was spending more and more effort maintaining our course and devoting less force to making forward progress.
+I was wearing out, so I decided that I needed to shift some weight forward.
 That’s when I made some critical errors in judgment.
 Without alerting Nancy, I raised up just enough to lift a gear bag over the next thwart.
 But that was too much.
 I clearly overestimated the stability of the canoe and the seriousness of our situation.
 We flipped.

-Lake Kissimmee State Park
+Redemption in Lake Kissimmee State Park

-It was Nancy’s understanding that we should be hugging the shoreline where it would be flatter, a misconception apparently held by many people.
-It is only flatter near the windward shore, where there is no fetch, or distance the wind has blown over the water to build up the waves.
+It was Nancy’s understanding that we should be hugging the shoreline where it would be calmer.
+That’s a misconception held by many people.
+It is only flatter near the windward shore, where there is no fetch or distance that the wind has blown over the water to build up the waves.
 On the leeward (away from the wind) side where we were, there is no relief; the waves are as high as they are going to get.

-Whether in the front or the back, a straight stroke along the side of the canoe will tend to turn the canoe away from that side.
-Normally, the two paddlers would be stroking on opposite sides of the canoe – one on port and one on starboard (right as you face forward) to cancel out their individual turning forces.
-You should change sides on a regular, but not too frequent basis.
-When one needs to change sides, they call out so both paddlers change sides together.
+Whether in the front or back, a straight stroke along the side of the hull will tend to turn the canoe away from that side.
+Normally, the two paddlers would be stroking on opposite sides of the canoe – one on port and one starboard (right as you face forward) to cancel out their individual turning forces.
+You would change sides on a regular but not too frequent basis.
+One would call out when they need to change sides, so both paddlers change sides together.
 The weaker paddler (or the photographer if they are not the same person) would usually be in the bow.

 At first, we are paddling directly into the wind.
 Our next waypoint, the next creek entrance, hidden in the tall grass, is about 45° off the port (left) bow.
-The problem is, under our current wind conditions I soon discovered that if I let the bow get over 30° off the wind, then even with both of us paddling hard from the leeward side or even using one of the turning strokes, it takes quite a while (and a lull in the wind) to bring the bow back on course.
+The problem is, under our current wind conditions, I soon discovered that if I let the bow get over 30° off the wind, then even with both of us paddling hard from the leeward side or even using one of the turning strokes, it takes quite a while (and maybe a lull in the wind) to bring the bow back on course.
 Paddling in the trough of an occasional 2-foot chop isn’t something I was going to let happen.

 Tiger Lake and Lake Kissimmee

 Although not quite as strong, the wind is still alive and well.
 But we are a little more rested.
 From Tiger Lake, our next waypoint, Tiger Creek, is close to directly downwind.
 The wind is now helping with our speed.
 But the waves, which are growing as we cross the lake, are trying to broach the canoe (turn it sideways to the wind, possibly burying the bow in a wave or capsizing the boat when it gets in the trough).
-This takes heavy corrective paddling from the stern paddler as every wave goes by until we reach Tiger Creek.
+That takes heavy corrective paddling from the stern paddler as every wave goes by until we reach Tiger Creek.

 Tiger Creek is wider than Rosalie but still serpentine.
 Again, Nancy is taking pictures (including close-ups of a snail kite eating lunch).

 This wasn’t our longest paddle.
 We’ve done more than fifteen miles on a day trip on more than one occasion.
-The most recent time was around Snake Bight east of Flamingo (which is at the end of the road in Everglades National Park).
-And even though almost half of that trip was through water about two inches shallower than the canoe with a thick muddy bottom, the weather was mild and the trip wasn’t as tough as this one.
+The most recent time was around Snake Bight east of Flamingo (at the end of the road in Everglades National Park).
+And even though almost half of that trip was through water about two inches shallower than the canoe with a thick muddy bottom, the weather was mild, and the trip wasn’t as tough as this one.
 (Interestingly enough, on our last trip to Flamingo, Nancy mentioned canoeing to Ingraham Lake, which is at least ten miles west of Flamingo.
 Now that would be quite a day trip for us.)